 Students have the opportunity and are encouraged in many courses to exhibit their competence and further their integration of knowledge through the writing of scholarly papers and lecturing in regularly scheduled colloquia.

-View course descriptions.
+View the University Catalog for curriculum & course descriptions.

 Refer to Tulane’s class schedule to determine the availability of courses in any given semester.
 All Tulane School of Social Work courses are identified with “SOWK” before the course number.

 Tulane’s faculty includes nationally recognized scholars with an exceptional record of research, teaching, and service and represents the diverse opportunities in the social work profession.
 They value your experience coming into the program and help to ensure your success with support, mentoring, and networking.